ZezeAli/AVC-Team-3/README.md

 --suggested by GP

 - [ ] Everyone upload photos, design files (CAD),and notes on work they've done to progress report.
-I suggested we all work on it on our Github Wiki:   https://github.com/ZezeAli/AVC-Team-3/wiki/Progress-Report
+I suggested we all work on it on our Github Wiki https://github.com/ZezeAli/AVC-Team-3/wiki/Summary-of-What-everyone-is-doing.-*Please-Update!*

 - [ ] Tuesday Lab: Gaby and Ethan complete camera and battery mount so bot is safe to drive and code can be tested